 Barbara first grew up on a large cattle ranch in Montana.
 From there, she lived in a variety of surroundings; from large cities to Native American Reservations in Montana - and at times overseas due to her military career.
 She loves to be able to use her diversity of experiences of places and types of people to have a better understanding of especially marginalized populations and the particular struggles they encounter and have to overcome.
 Every person and family are unique, but at times understanding cultural differences, particular historical and family trauma patterns, can be very beneficial in therapy.

 We're expanding!
-Welcome to the new addition to the team, Samantha "Sam" Martin.
-She is a graduate of Boston University, where she studied Psychology and Visual Arts.
-She is currently enrolled in Prescott College where she is getting her Master's of Science in Counseling with a concentration in social justice counseling, as well as her credentials in Expressive Arts Therapy.
+Welcome to the new addition to the team, Samantha "Sam" Martin, our client care coordinator.
+Feel free to contact her with questions about scheduling and resources.
+A graduate of Boston University, where she studied Psychology and Visual Arts, she is currently enrolled in Prescott College where she is getting her Master's of Science in Counseling with a concentration in social justice counseling and Expressive Arts Therapy.
 Expressive arts therapy has an international foundation and uses art, dance, poetry, creative writing, and other creative methods to encourage healing and growth.
 Sam was born in Glendive, MT, and raised in Butte and Helena.
 She is an artist, writer, poet, and musician.